How to successfully kickstart your fitness journey later in life

 If you’re over 60, regular exercise is crucial in maintaining your health and independence and ensuring you have the energy to do more of what you love, like playing with the grandkids.
 Not only does regular exercise help you maintain an active lifestyle, it can help to decrease the risk of serious conditions, such as heart disease, diabetes and osteoporosis, and can also help lift your mood and improve your mental health as well as your immunity.

-Maryanne Spiers, an experienced exercise physiologist and CEO of BU Adventures who is passionate about the health and fitness of older men and women, told Starts at 60 that “it’s perfectly normal to be fearful when starting anything new”.
+Maryanne Spiers, an experienced exercise physiologist and CEO of BU Adventures who is passionate about the health and fitness of older men and women, tells Starts at 60 that “it’s perfectly normal to be fearful when starting anything new”.
 She provided some helpful tips and advice (below) on getting started, staying motivated, avoiding injury and how to have fun with it.

 Where to go